The free splitting complex of a free group II: Loxodromic outer automorphisms: Background

-\paragraph{Rotationless outer automorphisms, \ct s, complete splitting.} Every $\psi \in \Out(F_n)$ has a \emph{rotationless} iterate $\phi$, which implies that certain naturally occurring actions of $\phi$ on finite sets are trivial.
-As an example, every $\phi$-periodic free factor system is fixed by $\phi$.
+\paragraph{Rotationless outer automorphisms, \ct s, complete splitting.} Every $\psi \in \Out(F_n)$ has an iterate $\phi = \psi^k$ which is \emph{rotationless}, which implies that certain naturally occurring actions of $\phi$ on finite sets are trivial.
+As an example, every $\phi$-periodic free factor system is fixed by~$\phi$.
 It follows that if $\F \sqsubset \F'$ is an extension of $\phi$-invariant free factor systems, and if there is no $\phi$-invariant free factor system strictly between $\F$ and $\F'$, then there is no $\phi$-periodic free factor system strictly between them; in this case we say that $\phi$ is \emph{fully irreducible} relative to the extension $\F \sqsubset \F'$.
-Every rotationless iterate is represented by a particularly nice kind of filtered homotopy equivalence $\fG$ called a \ct\ which stands for ``completely split relative train track representative''; in fact if $\F_0 \sqsubset \F_1 \sqsubset \cdots \sqsubset \F_K$ is any $\phi$-invariant filtration by free factor systems then there is a \ct\ having filtration elements representing each $\F_i$.
+Every rotationless outer automorphism is represented by a particularly nice kind of rotationless relative train track map $f \from G \to G$ called a ``\ct'' which stands for ``completely split relative train track representative''.
+In fact if $\F_0 \sqsubset \F_1 \sqsubset \cdots \sqsubset \F_K$ is any $\phi$-invariant filtration by free factor systems then there is a \ct\ having core filtration elements representing each~$\F_i$.
 In a \ct, a \emph{complete splitting} of a path or circuit is a splitting into terms that are either single edges in irreducible strata, \iNp s, exceptional paths (see below) or certain paths in zero strata.
 We shall often refer to the defining properties of \cts\ by their \textbf{(Parenthesized Titles)} as found in the citations below.
 For example, the \textbf{(Completely split)} property says that $f(E)$ is completely split for each edge $E$ of an irreducible stratum, and similarly for certain paths in zero strata.
-Also, the property \textbf{(Filtration)} says that for each filtration element $G_i$ of the given filtration $\emptyset = G_0 \subset G_1 \subset G_2 \subset \ldots G_N = G$, the core subgraph of $G_i$ is also a filtration element, and if $[G_{i-1}] \ne [G_i]$ then $\phi$ is fully irreducible relative to $[G_{i-1}] \sqsubset [G_i]$.
-See sections 3.3 and 4.1 of \recognition\ or Definitions~1.27, 1.28 and 1.29 of \SubgroupsOne.
+Also, the property \textbf{(Filtration)} says that for each filtration element $G_i$ of the given filtration $\emptyset = G_0 \subset G_1 \subset G_2 \subset \ldots G_N = G$, the maximal core subgraph of $G_i$ is also a filtration element, and if $[G_{i-1}] \ne [G_i]$ then $\phi$ is fully irreducible relative to $[G_{i-1}] \sqsubset [G_i]$.
+See Sections 3.3 and 4.1 of \recognition\ or Definitions~1.27, 1.28 and 1.29 of \SubgroupsOne.